-Between 2002 and 2005 the so called West African Action Team - WAAT- a group of experts in the field of hydrography, nautical cartography and marine safety information established by the EAtHC paid visit to the countries in the region to assess the hydrographic capabilities aiming at providing advice on the way that existing shortcomings could be faced.
-WAAT offered each country with a frank, technical and responsible report, describing the national arrangements in place, offering some conclusions and recommendations that if implemented could improve national, regional and international responsibilities internationally agree, such as SOLAS, Chapter 5 Regulation 9, related to Hydrographic Services.
+The IHO, through the IHB has paid visit to several countries in the RSAHC to assess the hydrographic capabilities aiming at providing advice on the way that existing shortcomings could be faced.
+After each visit the IHB has offered each country with a frank, technical and responsible report, describing the national arrangements in place, offering some conclusions and recommendations that if implemented could improve national, regional and international responsibilities internationally agree, such as SOLAS, Chapter 5 Regulation 9, related to Hydrographic Services.

-In conjunction with these visits and also contributing to raise awareness on the importance of hydrography and the need to establish national structures that would foster initiatives at both, national and regional levels, the EAtHC organized a workshop in Brest in 2004, back to back with the 8th Conference and later, in 2005 a Seminar was held at the former International Maritime Academy, in Trieste, Italy.
+In conjunction with these visits and also contributing to raise awareness on the importance of hydrography and the need to establish national structures that would foster initiatives at both, national and regional levels, several training initiatives have been identified, unfortunately these activities have not been implemented.